 Title VII of the Civil Rights Act of 1964 (42 U.S.C.
 2000e and following) prohibits employers from discriminating against applicants and employees on the basis of race, color, religion, sex, and national origin (including membership in a Native American tribe).
 It also prohibits employers from retaliating against an applicant or employee who asserts his or her rights under the law.
-To learn more about retaliation, see Nolo's article Preventing Retaliation Claims by Employees.
+To learn more about retaliation, see our article on preventing retaliation claims by employees.

 Title VII makes it illegal to harass someone on the basis of a protected characteristic (race, sex, and so on).
-For information on sexual harassment and tips on preventing it, see Nolo's article Preventing Sexual Harassment in the Workplace.
+For information on sexual harassment and tips on preventing it, see our article on preventing sexual harassment in the workplace.

 Title VII applies to employers that fit into the following categories: